mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

     TODO:
     Try basic graph messaging ideas
-    Have uploaded a 'practice submission'
+    Have uploaded a 'practice submission' :
-      (uses slimmed down graphs with explanation inverse term priority)
+      (uses slimmed down graphs with explanation inverse term priority) clearly the uploader is finicky (or Practice scores === 0.0) Ken has proven that TFIDF can be surprisingly effective Perhaps try this as an initialisation

   All submission deadlines are at 11:59 p.m.
 PST
   Paper submission: August 19, 2019